DS-567/Educational-8-bit-CPU-SoC-/hardware/alu/README.md

 ## Arithmetic and Logic Unit (ALU)

-Stores the result of all ALU operations, except from compare instructions where the ALU result is discarded.
-(UPDATE)
+Performs the arithmetic or logic operation on the A and B operands, based on the 3-bit ALU op select inputs and the ALU function select input.
+Generates flags based on the result of the operation.

 [View schematic (PDF)](ALU_schematic.pdf)